-A $171 billion dollar industry in 2019, global corporate eLearning is expected to grow at a CAGR of 10.85 percent through 2025, and the North American market stands to benefit both financially and with a better-trained workforce.
+A $315 billion dollar industry in 2021, anticipated to climb $374.3 billion by 2026.
+The North American market stands to benefit both financially and with a better-trained workforce.
 In the U.S., the eLearning market is uniquely poised to take the lead in the corporate training space, thanks to the following conditions and characteristics.

-While Docebo estimates that the eLearning market will top $240 billion by 2023, individual L&D budgets are bound to be tighter after the strain of 2020.
+While Docebo estimates that the eLearning market will top $240 billion by 2023.
 Training and development budgets will need to stretch to meet organizational needs, and eLearning is a cost-conscious way to continue training without the budget-busters of travel, instructor costs, and materials.
 With eLearning, American companies can make the most of their L&D budgets without missing out on the training their employees need.

 Because North American businesses are among the earliest adopters of eLearning, the North American eLearning market is robust and innovative.
 Partnering with forward-thinking eLearning vendors and keeping up with the trends can help you carve out your own slice of the American (eLearning) dream.